 21. The rudder trimming tab is located in the trailing edge at the bottom of the rudder and is controlled by a small electrically-operated actuator in the fin.
-The actuator is controlled by the pupil by the operation of a combined aileron and rudder trim switch.
-A similar switch, for the instructor's use, is provided for aileron trim control only.
-This switch is provided with a locking lever which, when lifted by the instructor, enables him to isolate the electrical supply to the pupil's switch (Sect.
-5, Chap.
-1, Group D.1) should such action become necessary.
-The tab position is shown on combined aileron and rudder tab position indicators, one of which is provided for each pilot, these being located just forward of the control switches.
-The rudder portion of the indicators is operated by a Desynn transmitter in the leading edge of the fin, the transmitter being actuated by a Bowden cable attached to a lug on the slave unit servo motor.
+The actuator is controlled by a combined aileron and rudder trim switch in the cabin and a shaft within the rudder transmits the movement to a small lever attached to the rudder trimming tab.
+The tab position is shown on a combined aileron and rudder tab position indicator located adjacent to the trim switch in the cabin.
+The rudder portion of this indicator is operated by a Desynn transmitter in the leading edge of the fin, the transmitter being actuated by a Bowden cable attached to a lug on the slave unit servo motor.
 The operation and circuit of the actuator assembly is described in Sect.
 5, Chap.
 1 and that of the Desynn system in Sect.
 5, Chap.
-1.
+2.